nosce/RL-bachelor-thesis/README.md

 - **game**: Contains the game logic
 - **agents**: Contains an agent using Q-learning, a SARSA agent and a random player

+The _training results_ directory contains a script which can be used to evaluate the training results.
+Corresponding json-files will be stored in this directory when starting the training.

-The _human players_ directory contains basic implentation for human players:
+The _human players_ directory contains basic implementation for human players:
 - **Othello**: This is a basic game implemented in PyGame where one player can play against himself.